 One of the latest, most interesting additions to Cape Town has undoubtedly got to be the trendy, opulent and all-round interesting Silo District.
 Aside from the easy access and close proximity this area offers to the ever-popular V&A Waterfront, it is also brimming with a wealth of its own exciting things for the whole family to see and enjoy.

-There is a plethora of art galleries, restaurants, chic cafes and even a Lindt chocolate shop to be found here.
+There is a plethora of art galleries, restaurants, chic cafes and more to be found here.
 But it is perhaps the impressive likes of Radisson RED, The Silo and of course, the world-famous, new Zeitz Museum of Contemporary Art Africa (MOCAA) that ultimately steal the show.
 These three show-stopping architectural, aesthetic marvels are where it’s at – and with good reason.

 While they each cost more than a pretty penny to enjoy, it has to be said that this kind of quality, classiness and excitement has scarcely been seen in the city before.
 And yet, in the space of roughly one year, here in Cape Town, we have been introduced to all three.